otoco-io/otoco-wiki/README.md

 ---
-description: "This post describes how we engineered a Delaware LLC that can be formed entirely online within 5 seconds and for 5\_dollars.
+description: "This post describes how we engineered a Delaware LLC that can be formed entirely online within 5 seconds and for free.
 Further tabs contains the legals, smart contract code and FAQs."
 ---

 # Introducing OtoCo: A Blockchain-Native Real-World LLC in Delaware and Wyoming, Instant and Free